The Theodor Seuss Geisel Children’s Book Award

-The Theodor Seuss Geisel Award was established in 2004 and first awarded in 2006.
+The Theodor Seuss Geisel Award is a children’s book award established in 2004 and first awarded in 2006.
 The Geisel award is given annually to the author(s) and illustrator(s) of the most distinguished contribution to the body of American children’s literature known as beginning reader books published in the United States during the preceding year.

 Was Theodor Geisel and Dr. Seuss the Same Person?